-Class Exercise: On PivotTable Data tab of the Excel3ClassSpreadsheets workbook...
+Class Exercise: On the PivotTable Data worksheet of the Excel3ClassSpreadsheets workbook...

 - 1. Place the cell pointer in A10 - 2.
 On the View tab click Split - 3.
 The worksheet is now split; scroll through the top and bottom panes - 4.
 Turn off the Split setting simply by clicking on the Split button again.